 By Eldar Mamedov (source: LobeLog)

-Photo: Iranian Foreign Minister Javad Zarif walks with his Italian counterpart in Rome, Italy during high-level talks on Sept.
+Photo: Iranian Foreign Minister Javad Zarif with his Italian counterpart in Rome, Italy during high-level talks on Sept.
 3, 2014.
 Credit: Javad Ghaffari, Islamic Republic News Agency

 Just as the nuclear-focused talks between Iran and world powers are set to resume, the European Union has named Italian Foreign Minister Federica Mogherini its new foreign policy chief.
 While current High Representative Catherine Ashton will remain in her post as the key mediator in the negotiations until the Nov.
 24 deadline, Mogherini’s appointment has already got people asking: How will she deal with Iran?